Homegateway/SDTTool/README.md

 ## Usage

-*SDTTool* is called as follows:
+*SDTTool* is run as follows:

 	python3 sdttool.py -i anInputFile.xml

-This will read in the SDT version 2 definitions from the file *anInputFile.xml* and writes the documentation in markdown format to standard out.
+This will read in the SDT version 2, the default, definitions from the file *anInputFile.xml* and writes the documentation in markdown format to standard out.
 Writing the output to a new file can be done like this:

 	python3 sdttool.py -i anInputFile.xml -o anOutputFile.md